Edwinngera/Deep-Learning/README.md

 ## Comparison of two classification model
 ### model achitecture
-Basically, the main difference between the two models are the convolutional layers, one have 3 convolutional layer and another have two, I tried to use 5 or more convolutional layers but it does not improve the performance a lot, so I simplify the model.
+Basically, the main difference between the two models are the convolutional layers, one have 3 convolutional layer and another have two, I tried to use 5 or more convolutional layers but it does not improve the performance a lot, and for mac, there is no NVIDIA GPU, the process would last for so long if the model is complicated, so I just simplify the model and guarantee a certain level of accuracy.
 ### Performance
 As you can see from the graph above, both of the model have some overfitting issues, as for the five classes image classification, accuracy of 70% is fine, but for the 2 classes classification, the validation set accuracy is not that high may be because of the resolution of the images and also the learning rate, drop out and some other element.
 For the tensorflow model, I change the learning rate to restrict some overfitting but the result is not that good, but it is in a reasonable range.